 - Bodybuilders Grocery Shopping On Welfare– Hmm, That’s a new one.

 - Rich People Who Will Loan A Stranger Money– Right, odds of that happening are slim.

-That’s all the fun for this week, thanks for dropping by and we’ll see ya all again next Saturday!
+That’s all the fun for this week.
+Thanks for dropping by, and we’ll see you all again next Saturday!

-- The Saturday Weekend Review #193: How To Create Thanksgiving Traditions With Your Family
+- How To Create Thanksgiving Traditions With Your Family

-- The Saturday Weekend Review #194: Rich People Don’t Care About Your Life When You’re Poor
+- Rich People Don’t Care About Your Life When You’re Poor

-- The Saturday Weekend Review #195: This Independent Woman Doesn’t Care About A Man’s Money
+- This Independent Woman Doesn’t Care About A Man’s Money

 - Last-Minute DIY Halloween Costumes